 - Combine all ingredients in a bowl until mixed.
 Note: Start with 1 clove of garlic and taste if it's enough for you.
 Add another if you like things really garlicky.

 - Cut block of tofu in half.
-Wrap each half in paper towel a few times.
+Wrap each half in brown paper towel a few times.
 Lay on a plate or board that has been covered in paper towel.
-Place something heavy on top of wrapped tofu, like a cast iron pan or heavy can.
+Place something heavy on top of wrapped tofu, like a cast-iron pan or heavy can.
+Alternatively, if you have, you can use a tofu press to remove any excess moisture from your tofu.
 Allow to dry out for 30 minutes.

 - After 30 minutes, unwrap tofu.
 Place all marinade ingredients in a baking dish and stir to combine.